jonathanstowe/CheckSocket/README.md

 ## Installation

-You can install directly with "zef":
+You can install directly with *zef*:

     # From the source directory